Apple TV+ isn’t as bad as critics say — or worth a monthly fee

 As a fan of Ronald D. Moore’s rebooted Battlestar Galactica, I was the most intrigued by For All Mankind, though not deeply enough that I would have subscribed to Apple TV+ to watch it.
 The “What if?”-style premise considers how the U.S. might have reacted if the Soviet Union had been first to put humans on the moon, exploring the impacts on both NASA and society as a whole — a theme that requires viewers to be interested in both science fiction and the late 1960s/early 1970s setting.

-As with The Morning Show, there’s a slow burn with For All Mankind, but by the second episode it feels worth following episodically — with a short leash.
-Apple has pitched Apple TV+ as a place for top storytellers to share great stories, but after several episodes, it’s unclear what the big story with For All Mankind is supposed to be.
+As with The Morning Show, For All Mankind is a slow burn, but by the second episode it feels worth following episodically — with a short leash.
+Apple has pitched Apple TV+ as a place for top storytellers to share great stories, but after several episodes, it’s unclear what For All Mankind has to offer on that front.
 So far, it seems like an argument that the U.S. (and perhaps the world) might have made more social progress if Russia had been the leading space power, a message that won’t resonate with many U.S. viewers, especially at this point in history.

 I can’t speak properly to the cinematic sitcom Dickinson, which feels targeted toward viewers younger than myself but older than my grade school-aged daughters, who somehow expressed no interest in rising star Hailee Steinfeld’s portrayal of 19th century poet Emily Dickinson.
 The show is narrowly the highest-rated of the Apple TV+ launch library and is seemingly inspired by Sofia Coppola’s brilliant Marie Antoinette — just not something I’d personally tune into.